russwinch/apprenticeships/README.md

 ===
 a.
 The two datasets are iterated over and matched on:
 - a composite key comprised of the lowercase name and the number of the level
 - the url on the Institiue for Apprenticeships site (some pages on the Find Apprenticeship Training site have a link to the corresponding page on the IfA).

-The url match is the more effective method, with the key matching just picking up 1 more apprenticeship.
+The url match is the more effective method, with the key matching just picking up 1 additional apprenticeship.

 b.
 Matches from the two datasets are merged.
 The logic appends data from the second file to the first file, with preference to the first file when the same fields exist in both.